How Do I Apply

 Questions relating to international student admissions can be directed to intlenq@yorku.ca.

 York International is our international student support office.
-Important information regarding COVID-19, study permits, travel to Canada, and international student orientation can be found on their website.
-For questions and advising relating to Study Permits/Visa questions, please review York International’s FAQ page and contact them directly.
+Important information regarding study permits, travel to Canada, and international student orientation can be found on the York International website.
+For questions and advising relating to Study Permits/Visa questions, please review York International’s website, and contact them directly.

 We love hearing from you